kdh4970/isaacsim_g1_locomotion/README.md

 # isaacsim_g1_locomotion

-IsaacSIM standalone script for Velocity based Unitree G1 locomotion.
+IsaacSIM standalone script for velocity based Unitree G1 locomotion.

 * Based on IsaacSIM 4.5.0
 * Based on the code from isaacsim.robot.policy.examples